aidanmelen/terraform-aws-eks-auth/README.md

 ## Patch ConfigMap

-The aws-auth configmap will be patched in-place and will not be managed with Terraform state.
+The aws-auth configmap will be patched in-place with `kubectl` and will not be managed with Terraform.

 ```hcl
 module "eks" {